skip

 Organizers

-Arata Komyo (Hyogo), Frank Loray (Rennes 1), Ryo Ohkawa (Osaka Metropolitan), Masa-Hiko Saito (Kobe Gakuin)
+Arata Komyo (Hyogo), Frank Loray (Rennes 1), Ryo Ohkawa (Osaka Metropolitan), Masa-Hiko Saito (Kobe Gakuin), Takafumi Matsumoto (RIMS, Kyoto)

 Scientific Committee (other than the Organizing Committee)